natelistrom/natelistrom.github.io/_posts/2023-08-12-deus-ex-machina-and-satisfying-story-ending.md

 #### Example: tyrranousaurus rescue

-While there's a moral throughline in _The Boy Who Cried Wolf_, the story does also have a strong physical setup.
-To better illustrate how moral setup and payoff works, let's look at an example of a popular story that relies much more heavily on moral setup than physical: Director Steven Spielberg's 1993 film, _Jurassic Park_.
+While there's a moral throughline in _The Boy Who Cried Wolf_, the story does also have a strong logical setup.
+To better illustrate how moral setup and payoff works, let's look at an example of a popular story that relies much more heavily on moral setup than logical: Director Steven Spielberg's 1993 film, _Jurassic Park_.

 In the climax of the movie, Dr. Grant and Dr. Sattler and the kids are cornered by a couple of ferocious velociraptors.
 There is no way out, and they are defenseless.
 Dr. Grant steps forward, placing himself bodily between the raptors and the kids.

 Then suddenly, a tyrranosaurus rex appears from off screen.
 It lunges forward, attacking the velociraptors.
 While the dinosaurs are distracted fighting one another, Grant, Sattler, and the kids escape.

 The appearance of the tyrranosaurus rex is surprising.
-It's only very tenuously motivated by the physical story logic.
+It's only very tenuously motivated by the story logic.
 The last time anyone saw the tyrranosaurus, it was running across the plains on the _other_ side of the electric barrier (which was off at that moment but was turned on soon after).
 The tyrranosaurus would have little opportunity and even less reason to go to the park center where the final showdown takes place.

 Yet, in the moment, the ending feels satisfying. <sup class="aside">A</sup>